-Rights and permissions decisions for The Lonergan Review are managed by the Bernard J. Lonergan Institute at Seton Hall University.
-Please contact them for more information about the journal's permissions and copyright policies.
+Copyright to the The Lonergan Review is held by the Bernard J. Lonergan Institute at Seton Hall University.
+Contact the Institute for information about the journal's permissions policies.

-Authors are free to reuse their own articles in other publications they write or edit, and no further permission is required.
+- Authors are free to reuse their own articles in other publications they write or edit - no further permission is required.
 We only require appropriate acknowledgement of the original publication in The Lonergan Review.

-Permission is required to make more than 100 print copies of any item, or for any republication of the journal's content in any print or electronic coursepack, anthology, textbook, monograph, journal, reference work, database, web site, or other project.
-Contact the Bernard J. Lonergan Institute for more information.
+Permission is required to make more than 100 print copies, or for republication in any coursepack, anthology, monograph, journal, reference work, database, or web site.
+Contact the Institute for more information.